 - The lender seizes the property of the borrower when he/she defaults in making monthly payments in foreclosure.
-In reverse, Short sales are the process in which the owner sells the property less than the amount remaining as the mortgage’s balance.
+In reverse, Short sales are the process in which the owner sells the property for less than the remaining mortgage balance.

 - FHA has lenient the conventional mortgage borrowers nationwide; now, they can re-apply for a new loan just two years after the bankruptcy, short sale, or pre-foreclosure.

-- Foreclosure happens when an owner cannot pay their monthly payment due to Laid off, quit the job, health issues, maintenance issues, job transfer, and many other circumstances.
-As opposed to the short sale, the owner defaults in payment when the property’s value falls below the value of the mortgage which he owes and the lender allows him/ her for sale.
+- Foreclosure happens when an owner cannot pay their monthly payment due to being Laid off, quitting the job, health issues, maintenance issues, job transfer, and many other circumstances.
+As opposed to the short sale, the owner defaults in payment when the property’s value falls below the value of the mortgage he owes, and the lender allows him/ her for sale.

 - The foreclosure severely impacts the credit history of the borrower.
-While in a short sale borrower is comparatively less impacted.
+While in a short sale, the borrower is comparatively less impacted.

 - In the foreclosure process, the lender takes the initiative and sale of the property.
-While in the short sale is initiated by the borrower with the consent of the lender.
+While the short sale is initiated by the borrower with the lender’s consent.

 The lender takes possession of the mortgaged property in the foreclosure. while in a short sale, the mortgagor has control over it.

-The most remarkable thing between these processes is that foreclosure is convicted under legal clauses, which may lead to the forced sale that is conveyed earlier in the mortgage’s preliminary process.
-But the short sale is voluntary in the consent of the lender.
-Each process has its own characteristics; neither we can say good or bad either of them.
-However, the preferable one is better to go with the short sale, which requires ample time and paperwork to process but is more convenient for both the lender and owner.
+The most remarkable thing between these processes is that foreclosure is convicted under legal clauses, possibly leading to the forced sale conveyed earlier in the mortgage’s preliminary process.
+But the short sale is voluntary with the consent of the lender.
+Each process has its characteristics; neither can we say good or bad.
+However, the preferable one is better with the short sale, which requires ample time and paperwork but is more convenient for both the lender and owner.